-Below, we show how our (C19Pro) August 4 and November 1 projections for the US has changed over time, compared to IHME.
-Note that the true value on August 4 fell within our model’s confidence intervals over 90% of the time.
+Below, we show how our (C19Pro) US projections for August 4 and November 1, 2020 has changed over time, compared to IHME.
+Note that the true value on August 4, 2020 fell within our model’s confidence intervals over 90% of the time.
 To see our current US projections, click here.

 To view additional comparison plots with IHME, click here.